James L. Carey

 Professor Carey was also a stock broker at Dean Witter Reynolds (now part of Morgan Stanley); a district manager at Financial Services of America, and the executive director of the charitable DeMolay Foundation of Michigan.
 He also owned and operated his own business, CJL Computer Services.

-James L. Carey, Common Ways Shareholders Lose their Limited Liability – How to Help your Clients Avoid being Liable for the Debts of the Company they Own, Expert Commentary (Dec.
-2009) (available at Lexis, Expert Commentaries library, ALLEC file).
+James L. Carey, Common Ways Shareholders Lose their Limited Liability – How to Help your Clients Avoid Being Liable for the Debts of the Company they Own, 2009 Emerging Issues Analysis 4668 (Dec.
+2009).

 James L. Carey, Updating Confidentiality and Nondisclosure Agreements in Light of SEC v.
-Cuban, Expert Commentary (Dec.
-2009) (available at Lexis, Expert Commentaries library, ALLEC file).
+Cuban, 2009 Emerging Issues Analysis 4667 (Dec.
+2009).

 James L. Carey, Social Networking Websites: Will the Securities and Exchange Commission Want to be Your Friend?. http://law.lexisnexis.com/practiceareas/Business/Social-Networking-Websites-Will-the-Securities-and-Exchange-Commission-Want-to-be-Your-Friend (Jul.
 2009)